ESA System Health Parameters and System Health Check

 Mobi (Kindle)(226.4 KB) View on Kindle device or Kindle app on multiple devices

 Updated:August 11, 2020

 This document provides a high-level overview of the System Health parameters and associated System Health Check on a Cisco Email Security Appliance (ESA).

 There are no specific requirements for this document.

 The information in this document was created from the devices in a specific lab environment.
 All of the devices used in this document started with a cleared (default) configuration.
 If your network is live, make sure that you understand the potential impact of any command.

 System Health Parameters

-The System Health parameters are thresholds set on the appliance in order to monitor CPU usage, maximum messages in the workqueue, and so on.
+The System Health Parameters are thresholds set on the appliance in order to monitor CPU usage, maximum messages in the work queue, and more.
 These parameters have thresholds that can be configured to send alerts once they are crossed.
-The System Health parameters can be located from the appliance GUI via System Configuration > System Health > Edit Settings, or by running the CLI command healthconfig.
+The System Health Parameters can be located from the appliance GUI via System Configuration > System Health > Edit Settings, or by running the CLI command healthconfig.
 The System Health Check itself can be run from the GUI via System Configuration > System Health > "Run System Health Check...", or by using the CLI command healthcheck.